 When it comes to grilling pizza, it’s about a great dough and a hot fire.
 A few other tips are important when it comes to getting that golden crust and perfect flavor for Grilled Pizza on a Big Green Egg.

 Grilling pizza is so much fun.
 Whether for a crowd, or just for your Friday pizza night, adding a wood fired flavor is delicious.
-We find that the best pizzas we have made really came down to have the right tools to make pizza on a grill easy, finding the perfect dough, which is one that is light and fluffy but still gets crispy, and cooking it at the right temperature of 500 degrees Fahrenheit.
+We find that the best pizzas we have made really came down to have the right tools to make pizza on a grill easy, finding the perfect dough, which is one that is light and fluffy but still gets crispy, and getting the pizza stone to the perfect temperature of 500 degrees F.

 This tutorial is about the technique of grilling pizza, rather than focusing on a specific recipe for the best pizza.
 While we do have a simple (and delicious) recipe at the bottom, you can use this technique to make your favorite combinations of pizza on your Big Green Egg.